jcorrado76/Head-First-Design-Patterns-with-Python/chapter_1_strategy_pattern_and_introduction/main_lesson_duck_example/notes.md

 Be careful to do the type checking manually as we did above when instantiating the member variable, as python does not do this for you automatically the way C++ does when you declare you variable of a certain type.

 In a sense, setting the `flyBehavior` and `quackBehavior` members inside the `__init__` in the `Duck` abstract base class doesn't actually do anything since we're in python.
 You can just change it to be whatever you want at any point in time, since it's dynamically typed.
+I will choose to leave those lines in there so it's clear what you would need to do if you were in a statically typed language.

 Let's test this new functionality by adding a new duck variation, called `ModelDuck`, and a new flight behavior type `FlyRocketPowered`.
 Our `ModelDuck` is going to start off unable to fly.
 But then, we'll add a rocket to it during runtime so that it can fly!